-One medium-intensity plot and one low-intensity plot were available for this provisional ecological site.
-One low-intensity plot and one medium-intensity plot from MLRA 53A were referenced for comparision.
-These plots were used in conjunction with a review of the scientific literature and professional experience to approximate the reference plant community.
-Information for remaining states was obtained from professional experience and a review of the scientific literature.
+Data for this provisional ecological site was obtained from one low-intensity plot.
+Two plots of low- to medium-intensity from the Swale Dry Grassland ecological site where also referenced.
+These plots, in combination with professional experience and a review of the scientific literature, were used to approximate the reference plant community.
+Information for other states and community phases was obtained from a review of the scientific literature and professional experience.
 All community phases are considered provisional based on these plots and the sources identified in this ecological site description.